By John Gause, Esq.

 Published: Maine LAWYERS REVIEW, May 6, 2021

 An easily overlooked footnote in a recent First Circuit employment discrimination decision portends a major change in summary judgment proceedings.
 Local lawyers and judges have been operating under the understanding that record material must be submitted in a form that would be admissible at trial for it to be considered at summary judgment.
 It turns out that a contrary rule hiding in plain sight has been recognized throughout the rest of the country.

 Granted, the First Circuit’s decision did not change anything just yet.
 Rather, in Joseph v.
 Lincare, Inc., decided March 2nd, the court noted that the parties and the lower court had all agreed that Federal Rule of Civil Procedure 56 requires parties to cite materials that would be admissible at trial and focused their attention on whether plaintiff’s documents had been properly authenticated.
 The court therefore said it “need not pass on the correctness of their interpretation of Rule 56’s admissibility requirement.”

 It dropped a footnote there, though, that compared two of its earlier decisions—one stating that unauthenticated documents “are inadmissible at the summary judgment stage” and the other calling it “black-letter law that hearsay cannot be considered on summary judgment for the truth of the matter asserted”—with Fifth and Eleventh Circuit decisions saying the opposite.
-According to those decisions, unauthenticated documents and hearsay may be considered at summary judgment if the proponent explains how they would be offered in an admissible form at trial.
+According to the latter decisions, unauthenticated documents and hearsay may be considered at summary judgment if the proponent explains how they would be offered in an admissible form at trial.